A generalized family of transcendental functions with one dimensional Julia sets: The construction of the function

-If the cover for $Y$, $W^n_k$ is replaced by the topological hull $\widehat{W}^n_k$, then it is sufficient to consider the case $j=k+q-1$, since every component with $j<k+q-1$ is contained in some hole of a topological hull, and $W^{n+q}_{k+q-1}$ and $\widehat{W}^{n+q}_{k+q-1}$ have the same diameter.
-Thus, the application of these covers (topological hull) does not change the sum in the definition of Hausdorff measure and dimension.
-Note that using the filled-in components requires us to consider the case $q=0$, that is, $Y\cap(\widehat{W}^n_k\setminus W^n_k)$ is covered by the components of the form $\widehat{W}^n_{k-1}$ in the next generation.
+For the cover for $Y$, $W^n_k$ can be replaced by the topological hull $\widehat{W}^n_k$, since every component with $j<k+q-1$ is contained in some hole of a topological hull, and $W^{n+q}_{k+q-1}$ and $\widehat{W}^{n+q}_{k+q-1}$ have the same diameter, implying that it is sufficient to consider the case $j=k+q-1$, Thus, the application of these covers (topological hull) does not change the sum in the definition of Hausdorff measure and dimension.
+Note that using the filled-in components requires us to consider the cases $q=0$ and $q\geq1$, where $q=0$ and $q\geq1$ correspond to the first and second cases of Lemma \ref{fatou8-2-1}, respectively.